 Estimated Repair Cost

-With several possible causes, it can be difficult to determine the total repair costs of error code 31.
-Technicians will check the float switch to rule it out before systematically reviewing electrical wiring and connections.
+With multiple possible causes, it can be difficult to estimate the total repair costs of error code 31.
+Technicians will inspect the float switch to rule it out before thoroughly reviewing electrical wiring and connections.
 If the cause is damage or a failed component, replacement part costs should be included.
 You might expect to spend anywhere from $200 to more than $800 for higher-range models.